 These same concepts apply to independent temperature measurements.
 A compressor discharge temperature could be 110°C and rise as high as 135°C or 140°C when malfunctioning.
 A typical temperature sensor with an accuracy of ±3°C to ±5°C and a long-term drift of ±5°C to ±10°C would leave 15°C of design margin for the compressor.
 As the compressor ages, this sensor drift limits compressor efficiency by forcing it to shut down prematurely.

 A linear thermistor such as the TMP61 offers inherently low long-term drift and is capable of 150°C, at a cost similar to NTC thermistors.
 Its linearity enables improved accuracy with software techniques such as analog-to-digital oversampling to increase resolution and reduce the effect of noise.
 Its high accuracy and low long-term drift enable the compressor to reduce protection margins, allowing the system to shut down less often to prevent overheating, which leads to greater efficiency.
+Alternatively, for the most design simplicity, system designers may consider the TMP18x digital temperature sensor, which offers ultra-high accuracy out of the box, without the sacrifice of extra wiring due to a special mode requiring only 1-wire data communication and a ground wire.

 When designing HVAC systems, you should consider component and circuit cost, accuracy, repeatability, low drift over time, and general reliability in order to meet design requirements.
 Choosing the right sensors for your HVAC implementation not only makes designs better – it can also lower energy consumption and maintenance costs dramatically when compared to older systems.